 The group has partially offset these losses by increasing extortion from the local population.
 However, as ISIL is extorting a war economy, this income stream cannot be increased indefinitely.
 ISIL is also drawing income from antiquities smuggling, agricultural products, sale of electricity, exploitation of mineral resources such as phosphates and sulfuric acid, external donations and kidnapping for ransom.

-According to the assessment of Member States, the group still controls an income of tens of millions of dollars per month and continues to be able to procure weapons, ammunitions as well as other materials for its military operations.
+According to the assessment of Member States, the group still controls an income of tens of millions of dollars per month and continues to be able to procure weapons, ammunition as well as other materials for its military operations.
 However, regularly Member States report that ISIL has now difficulties regularly paying its fighters, which leads to an increase in internal corruption and theft.

 “(…)ISIL has now difficulties regularly paying its fighters, which leads to an increase in internal corruption and theft.”

 It is expected that ISIL will continue to use extortion and criminal activity as a funding tactic while its control over territory diminishes.
-This has been the group’s financial modus operandi in the past, when it called itself Al-Qaida in Iraq.
+This has been the group’s financial modus operandi in the past when it called itself Al-Qaida in Iraq.
 Therefore, Member States have indicated that ISIL is likely to depend more on kidnapping for ransom.
-Some Member State also emphasize that ISIL may increase its reliance on external donations to secure further funding.
+Some Member State also emphasizes that ISIL may increase its reliance on external donations to secure further funding.

-Money services businesses (MSBs), including exchange houses, continue to be a preferred method for ISIL and its supporters to move funds across borders, according to several Member States.
-In addition, ISIL seems to have set up a system of money couriers and in certain cases transactions involve both professional couriers and MSBs at different junctures of the transfer.
+Money services businesses (MSBs), including exchange houses, continue to be a preferred method for ISIL and its supporters to move funds across borders, according to the several Member States.
+In addition, ISIL seems to have set up a system of money couriers and in certain cases, transactions involve both professional couriers and MSBs at different junctures of the transfer.
 While the use of sophisticated technology for funding is currently a rare occasion, Member States only reported a handful of cases in which ISIL sympathisers used bitcoin, this trend should be carefully monitored.

 “While the use of sophisticated technology for funding is currently a rare occasion, Member States only reported a handful of cases in which ISIL sympathisers used bitcoin, this trend should be carefully monitored.”

 Consequently, it is of increasing importance to analyse and counter these new aspects of ISIL’s financial strategies.
-One particular challenge will be to manage the flow of reconstruction and stabilizations funds to flow into liberated areas and the reconnection international financial structures to these territories, without also enabling ISIL remnants to abuse these structures and exploit this new liquidity, including through extortion and the formation of front companies.
+One particular challenge will be to manage the flow of reconstruction and stabilizations funds to flow into liberated areas and the reconnection of international financial structures to these territories, without also enabling ISIL remnants to abuse these structures and exploit this new liquidity, including through extortion and the formation of front companies.

-“A strong and well targeted global sanctions regime is an important corner stone of the global response against the activities of ISIL, its sympathisers and affiliates.”
+“A strong and well-targeted global sanctions regime is an important cornerstone of the global response against the activities of ISIL, its sympathisers and affiliates.”